humdrum-tools/humdrum-documentation/guide/ch21/index.md

-[`**kern`](/rep/kern) data records containing the pitch \``G`\' (naturals only) followed optionally by a single \``G#`\' followed by one or more records containing one or more pitches from an A major triad \-- the last of which must end a phrase:
+[`**kern`](/rep/kern) data records containing the pitch \``G`\' (naturals only) followed optionally by a single \``G#`\' followed by one or more records containing one or more pitches from an A major triad &mdash; the last of which must end a phrase:

 ``